Anna Louise Schröder

 · Change-point detection in time-varying spectra

-· Statistical analysis in finance
+· Statistical analysis of large data

 · Adaptive trend estimation in financial time series via multiscale change-point-induced basis recovery, with Piotr Fryzlewicz.
 Statistics and Its Interface, 6, 449-461.